reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 >
 > TST-145

-#### Commit message 3
+#### Example Three
 We realized that getting a parameter from the API output is going to clean our code and make redundant codes go away.
 So we did the refactoring and now the new input is mandatory.
 This means the client should send this specific input or the API does not respond.
-This refactoring made a major change that is not backward compatible.
+This refactoring made a MAJOR change that is not backward-compatible.
 We commit our change with this commit message:

 >